 Large sites may be better off with a dedicated standalone search engine, such as Solr, rather than the pure-PHP implementation used in Smart Search.
 In this first iteration of advanced search in Joomla it is likely that issues relating to scaling and performance will be revealed.
 There is also the potential for race conditions to occur when updating the index on frequent content changes.
-These issues are expected to be addressed more fully in Joomla 3.x.
+These issues are expected to be addressed more fully in a future version of Joomla.

 Smart Search adds quite a few new tables to a Joomla installation, including 16 "mapping tables".
 These mapping tables resolve the many-to-many relationship between search terms and the content items that contain them.
 In theory those 16 tables could be merged into a single table and doing so would have negligible impact on small sites.
 However, on larger sites there would be a substantial impact on performance because the mapping table would have a very large number of entries and updating such a large table can be time-consuming.

 Maintaining a search term index requires a fair amount of disk space, which increases the more terms that content items contain.
 Since phrases are also indexed, the longer the phrases, the more disk space required.
 For Smart Search in Joomla 2.5 the maximum length of a phrase has been fixed at 3 terms as a reasonable compromise between search usability and disk space usage.
-It is likely that this will be a parameter that can be tuned in a future version of search, probably starting in Joomla 3.0.
+It is likely that this will be a parameter that can be tuned in a future version of Smart Search.

 It is perhaps surprising that the number of entries in each of the mapping tables is not even roughly the same.
 Surely performance would be improved with uniform distribution?
 Actually no, there is a trade-off between insertion performance and search performance with a uniform distribution being good for the former but poor for the latter.
 This is an area of ongoing research with the number of tables and the distribution algorithm subject to change in the light of experience.